gregistech/eKreta-thegergo02/README.md

 ## Changelog

 ### v0.3.0(Not released yet)
-* You can turn on to show just days you have lessons.
+* You can turn on to show just days you have lessons (in the timetable).

 ### v0.2.5-alpha
 * Added timetable.